Frequently Asked Questions (FAQ)

 - Why does the registration form require that I state the name of a "nominating" teacher?
 Who can I ask to be my "nominating teacher"?

 The role of your nominating teacher is to provide you with support and advice during the writing of your essay.
-He or she is also required to read your essay before you submit it online or via regular mail.
+He or she is also required to read your essay before you submit it.
 If you should be selected as the first-place winner, you and your nominating teacher, as representatives of your school, will be invited to receive awards at the John F. Kennedy Presidential Library in Boston.

 Your nominating teacher can be a former or current teacher who is currently teaching in your high school.
 Usually, students ask their English or History/Social Studies instructors to be their nominating teacher.
 In very few cases we will make an exception if a student is unable to ask a teacher from their high school to be their nominating teacher.
 The parent or legal guardian responsible for the instruction of home schooled students can also serve as a nominating teacher.